BrianAnakPintar/step-writer/README.md

 6. Make the program by running `make`
 7. Finally, run the program `./step-writer` from the build directory.

-Note: I haven't tested how to build in the recent version as I had to manually install tree-sitter.
-Hopefully the process remains simple for the user. 😔

 ### Todo (soo many things to do ;-;)
 - [x] Better file view hierarchy enabling users to see project structures and directory contents.
 - [x] Fix simple line deletion bugs.